Just Kids: Monday’s Children

 Patti Smith’s childhood begins in South Jersey in the 1950s and early ’60s, growing up in a working-class family with strict Jehovah’s Witness roots.
 Even as a child, she’s enthralled by books, drawing, and the idea of being an artist.
 Her influences are Arthur Rimbaud, Bob Dylan, and beat poetry.

 In 1966, at the age of 19, she gets pregnant after a brief relationship and gives her baby up for adoption.
 In July 1967, she boards a bus to New York City with only a suitcase, some art supplies, and a copy of Illuminations by Rimbaud.

 She works at a factory, then at Scribner’s bookstore—barely scraping by.
 Soon after arriving in the city, she meets Robert Mapplethorpe by chance in Brooklyn.
 They cross paths again weeks later at Brentano’s bookstore, and their relationship begins.
 They become inseparable.
-At first, they pose as a couple to protect each other from unwanted advances; eventually, they fall in love for real.

 New York is in the middle of social problems—drugs, political unrest, and radical experimentation are everywhere.
 Smith and Mapplethorpe are focused on becoming artists.